Karadumann/gvmaker/README.md

    - You can change the API key anytime from Settings menu

 3. Select recording format (Video/GIF), FPS, and quality settings
-4. Click "Start Recording"
+4. Click "Start Recording" or press F8
 5. Select the screen region you want to record
+6. Use F9 to pause/resume recording
-6. Click "Stop Recording" when done
+7. Click "Stop Recording" or press F8 again when done
-7. The recording will be:
+8. The recording will be:
    - Saved to "Screen Recordings" folder on your Desktop
    - Automatically uploaded to ImgBB
    - URL will be copied to your clipboard

+## Settings

+The application includes various customizable settings:

+- Keyboard shortcuts (default: F8 for start/stop, F9 for pause/resume)
+- Mouse visualization options (click indicators and cursor highlight)
+- Recording timer settings (start delay and auto-stop)
+- Output settings (save location and filename prefix)
+- All settings are automatically saved and persisted between sessions

 ## Building Executable